 Fires

-If you want to light an outdoor fire you may need a permit – and thinking about how your neighbours might be affected can be a good idea, too.
+If you want to light a fire outside you might need a permit.
+It's also a good idea to consider how your neighbours might be affected.

 Fire regulations

-The Council currently has no fire regulations in addition to those administered by Fire and Emergency New Zealand, and the Department of Conservation for conservation land (such as the Waikanae Scientific Reserve).
+Council does not have any fire regulations besides those managed by Fire and Emergency New Zealand, and the Department of Conservation for conservation land like the Waikanae Scientific Reserve.

 Fire permits

-Fire and Emergency New Zealand set the fire season and issue fire permits for Kāpiti.
-To find out more about the current fire season, or apply for a permit, visit Fire and Emergency New Zealand.
+Fire and Emergency New Zealand decides the fire season and issues fire permits for Kāpiti.
+To learn more about the current fire season, or to apply for a permit, visit Fire and Emergency New Zealand.

-You can also contact Fire and Emergency New Zealand.
+You can also contact Fire and Emergency New Zealand directly.

 Lighting a fire